American Battle Monuments Commission.

 (g) Restrictions on assessing fees.
 With the exception of requesters seeking documents for a commercial use, ABMC will provide the first 100 pages of duplication and the first 2 hours of search time without charge.
 Moreover, ABMC will not charge fees to any requester, including commercial use requesters, if the cost of collecting a fee would be equal to or greater than the fee itself.

 (1) The elements to be considered in determining the cost of collecting a fee are the administrative costs of receiving and recording a requester's remittance, and processing the fee for deposit in the Treasury Department's special account.

-(2) For purposes of these restrictions on assessment of fees, the word pages refers to paper copies of 81/2 x 11 or 11 x 14.
+(2) For purposes of the restrictions on assessment of fees in this paragraph (g), the word pages refers to paper copies of 81/2 × 11 or 11 × 14.
 Thus, requesters are not entitled to 100 microfiche or 100 computer disks, for example.
 A microfiche containing the equivalent of 100 pages or 100 pages of computer printout, does meet the terms of the restriction.